Sign Up for the ESS Mailing List

 EPA Partners with Drew University in Toxic Release Inventory (TRI) University Challenge

 Drew University was chosen as an EPA partner in the TRI University Challenge program (for 2014-2015, extending work from the 2013-2014 academic year).
-Lisa Jordan, director of the ESS program’s Spatial Data Center, was interviewed by Drew Today and The Acorn about how the TRI Challenge will promote knowledge of Geographic Information Systems (GIS).
+Lisa Jordan, director of the ESS program’s Spatial Data Center, was interviewed by Drew Today about how the TRI Challenge will promote knowledge of Geographic Information Systems (GIS).

 Six Honors Theses Supported by Drew University ESS Program